Locations:

 Being forced into a decision

-When faced with conflict, you may experience cognitive dissonance if you make a decision to lessen potential conflict between you and other people, but it’s not necessarily a decision you fully believe in.
+When faced with conflict, you may experience cognitive dissonance if you decide to lessen potential conflict between you and other people, but it’s not necessarily a decision you fully believe in.
 When faced with a deadline, you could even cut corners to accomplish a task, but then experience discomfort when it’s done because, in reality, you value hard work.
-When you feel you’re not doing enough, you may then double-down on doing better and eventually experience burnout.
+When you feel you’re not doing enough, you may then double down on doing better and eventually experience burnout.

 “You’re more likely to feel guilty if you’re doing something that goes against your values,” notes Dr. Prewitt.